Do you ever have one of those “aha” moments?

-Our family was over at my in-laws and my daughter was playing with one of her cousin’s toys; it was a plane.
+Our family was over at my in-laws and my daughter was playing with one of her cousin’s toys.
+It was a cute little airplane.

 As she was holding it I knew right then and there that’s what I could repurpose the ceiling fan blades into…a plane!!